 - Last, you'll add the second metric (Users) to create a chart that displays both metrics.

-- This feature applies to metrics on dashboards, not to standalone metrics.
+- This feature applies to metrics in Explorer and on dashboards, not to single metrics.

 - You can add multiple metrics to almost all of our chart types.
 The only exceptions are: Pie, donut, summary, ranked table, tree map, and waterfall charts.

 First you need to add the Google Analytics Page Views and Users instant metrics to your account.

 If this is your first time adding Google Analytics instant metrics, you can go here for more detailed steps.